-‘Waiting at the Window’ by A. A. Milne is a twenty-six line poem that is separated into couplets, or sets of two rhyming lines.
+‘Waiting at the Window’ is a twenty-six line poem that is separated into couplets or sets of two rhyming lines.
 Milne has chosen to give this piece a simple rhyming pattern of aa bb cc, and do on, alternating end sounds as he saw fit.
 It is very straightforward, emphasizing the pleasure of sounds over a complex style of syntax.
-From the beginning of the poem it is clear that Milne is directing this piece to children.
+From the beginning of the poem, it is clear that Milne is directing this piece to children.
 A reader might also be aware that Milne is the author of the Winne-the-Pooh books also aimed at children.
 This might add to one’s preconception of what this piece will be.

 As is the case with most poetry for children, one does not have to be a child to enjoy this work.
 One of the poem’s most attractive features is the way it allows any reader to imagine a time when they too found pleasure in the simplest of natural events.
 Taking pleasure in common, usually overlooked events, is one of the main themes of this piece.
 The text also speaks to patience and imagination.

-Everything the speaker describes after the first two lines has been embellished by their imagination.
-This child sees the world as much more that what it initially appears to be.
+Everything the speaker describes after the first two lines have been embellished by their imagination.
+This child sees the world as much more than what it initially appears to be.
 It is likely that Milne was hoping to inspire a reader, young or old, to take the time to really view their own world.

 Analysis of Waiting at the Window

-The poem begins with the speaker introducing the race they are going to be focusing on for the rest of the piece.
+Waiting at the Window begins with the speaker introducing the race they are going to be focusing on for the rest of the piece.
 It is between “two drops of rain” that are “Waiting on the window-pane.”
-From these two lines a reader can interpret a lot about the setting and the mood of the speaker.
+From these two lines, a reader can interpret a lot about the setting and the mood of the speaker.
 Taken in tandem with the title, the window holds a prominent place in the poem.

 Just as the raindrops are waiting on the window, the speaker is standing at the window waiting for the sky to clear.
 The title applies to both situations.

-In the next two lines the speaker sets out the stakes of the race.
+In the next two lines, the speaker sets out the stakes of the race.
 There is nothing on the line aside from knowing which raindrop is worst and which is best.
-Again, this is typical childlike behaviour.
-The stakes may not be important in the eyes of an adult reader or observer, but to the child this is as crucial as it gets.
+Again, this is typical childlike behavior.
+The stakes may not be important in the eyes of an adult reader or observer, but to the child, this is as crucial as it gets.